-Note: An update from Walsall Drugs and Alcohol Team (DAAT) in March 2009 states that the needle returns rate to Addaction was 156% in February which was 56% more than what was actually issued the previous month.
+Note: An update from Walsall Drugs and Alcohol Team (DAAT) in March 2009 states that the needle returns rate to Addaction in February were 56% higher than the number actually issued the previous month.
 This was due to a flat clearance that Hi's and Lows did in addition to the normal sites.
 However the return rates the local pharmacies are still low.
 The DATT team are making contact with individual pharmacies in order to encourage returns.